-Canadian flutist Susan Hoeppner is highly regarded for her deeply lyrical phrasing, dazzling virtuosity and a “no holds barred” approach in her performances.
-She is an established international soloist, recitalist and chamber musician, and her appearances include numerous venues spanning the continents of North America, South America, throughout Europe, Japan and China.
+Canadian-born flutist Susan Hoeppner is highly regarded for her deeply lyrical phrasing, dazzling virtuosity and a “no holds barred” approach in her performances.
+She is an established international soloist, recitalist and chamber musician, with appearances that include numerous venues spanning the continents of North America, South America, throughout Europe, Japan and China.

-As a graduate of The Juilliard School, she has become an esteemed mentor.
-Ms. Hoeppner is a member of faculty at the Royal Conservatory’s Glenn Gould School, The Taylor Academy for young gifted artists and the University of Toronto.
-Every summer she gives classes and performances at Le Domaine Forget in Québec, Canada and Campus Internazionale della Musica d’Arte (CIMA) in Italy.
+As a graduate of The Juilliard School, she has herself become an esteemed mentor.
+Ms. Hoeppner enjoys giving masterclasses far and wide and is a Member of Faculty at the Glenn Gould School, The Taylor Academy for young gifted artists at the Royal Conservatory of Music, and at the University of Toronto.

-Susan Hoeppner has been appointed a Wm.S.Haynes Artist by the world- renowned Boston-based flute company.
+Susan Hoeppner has been appointed a Wm.S.Haynes Artist by the Boston-based flute company.
 As their Canadian Artist, she represents them in performances and masterclasses throughout the world.
+She resides in Toronto.